eXist-db/exist-markdown/README.md

     1. Click on the `add package` symbol in the upper left corner and select the `.xar` file you just downloaded.

-3. You have successfully installed markdown into exist.
+3. You have successfully installed the markdown library into exist.

 ### Building from source